MuhammadRidha7/Shia/README.md

 # Uthman and Aisha considered each other kafir

 Uthman told Aisha that she is like the wife of Nuh and the wife of Lut, and Aisha would say: O People!
-This is the shirt of The Prophet of Allah!
+This is the shirt of The Prophet of Allah (pbuh)!
 It has not yet been destroyed, but his Sunnah has been destroyed. \
 `Mahsul Razi, vol 4, page 343.`

 Uthman said that he will say every "bad thing" that comes to mind to these two "Fitna makers" (Aisha and Hafsa). \